radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## Behavior on session closure of incoming sessions

-If an incoming (D)TLS session or the underlying connection is closed or broken, then there is no way to send a RADIUS response message to the client.
+If an incoming (D)TLS session or the underlying connection is closed or broken, then there is no way to send a RADIUS response packet to the client.
 The RADIUS/(D)TLS server behavior then depends on the types of packets being processed, and on the role of the server.

 A RADIUS/(D)TLS server acting as proxy MUST discard all requests associated with the closed connection.